jamsch/expo-speech-recognition/README.md

   interimResults: true,
   // The maximum number of alternative transcriptions to return.
   maxAlternatives: 1,
   // Continuous recognition.
-Note: if false on iOS, recognition will run until no speech is detected for 3 seconds
+Note: if false on iOS, recognition will run until no speech is detected for 3 seconds.
+  // Not supported on Android 12 and below.
   continuous: true,
   // [Default: false] Prevent device from sending audio over the network.
 Only enabled if the device supports it.
   requiresOnDeviceRecognition: false,